 (For a full explanation of these security features, see the next section.)

-Apps for the Windows, iOS, Android, macOS and Amazon Fire platforms has users well protected.
+Apps for the Windows, iOS, Android, macOS and Amazon Fire platforms have users well protected.
+The provider can also be manually set up to work with Linux, Kodi, Chrome OS and other devices.
 Unfortunately, no browser extensions are available.

 For devices not included on the above list, or if you require more than the generous 12 simultaneous connections the provider allows, extensive router compatibility has you and your devices covered.